hivetech/hivy.v0.legacy/README.md

 Hivy is the restful interface of the **Unide** project that wires users commands and backends services.

-Mostly it lets you setup and build a container powered by the [dna](https://github.com/hivetech/dna), optimized as a development workspace and ready to connect to other services as databases, dashboards...
+Mostly it lets you setup and build a container powered by [dna](https://github.com/hivetech/dna), optimized as a development workspace and ready to connect to other services as databases, dashboards...